-If the Parties and the Adjudicator do not agree on an Adjudication Fee, the Adjudicator can ask ODACC to set the Adjudication Fee (for instructions, refer to Completing the Resignation Page).
+If the Parties and the Adjudicator do not agree on an Adjudication Fee, the Adjudicator can ask ODACC to set the Adjudication Fee.
 ODACC will set the Adjudication Fee in accordance with the Schedule of Fees and s.
 24.(5) of Ontario Regulation 306/18, which states:

 24.(5) In determining the amount of a fee under clause (4)(b), the Authority shall determine an amount that is, in the Authority’s view, appropriate given the work completed by the adjudicator and the circumstances in which the adjudicator failed to complete the adjudication.